JamesCFPatrick/JamesCFPatrick/README.md

 - 👋 Hi, I’m James.
-- 👀 I’m interested in networking, web dev, netsec, pen testing and general coding!
+- 👀 I’m interested in networking, web development, netsec, IoT device programming and general programming!
-- 🌱 I’m currently learning web development using AWS and a number of other hosting providers.
+- 🌱 Professionally I'm currently using Python frameworks such as Flask and Django and deploying to private and cloud-based servers for API integrations.

 <!---
 JamesCFPatrick/JamesCFPatrick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.